EnnengYang/AdaMerging/README.md

 > python main_layer_wise_adamergingpp.py

 ### Eval
-Optionally, you can load our trained merging coefficients and place the data in the *merging_cofficient.py* file.
+Alternatively, you can load our trained merge coefficients, which can be found in the *merging_coefficient.py* file.
+The general process is as follows:

 ```
 # load